-- What is the problem? - What does the applicant propose to do and how does it intend to do it? - What other agencies and resources will the applicant involve?
+- What is the problem? - What does the applicant propose and does it intend to do it? - o What other agencies and resources will the applicant involve?

-- How will the applicant know if its approach is working? - What are the costs and cost benefits of implementing the strategy? - What are the applicant's plans for sustaining the project past the ending of this funding?
+- How will the applicant know if its approach works? - o What are the costs and cost benefits of implementing the strategy? - What are the applicant's plans for sustaining the program or strategy past the ending of this funding?

 In addition to the narrative description of the project design, applicants must also submit a timeline or milestone chart that indicates major tasks in the proposed design, assigns responsibility for each major task, and plots completion of these tasks by month or quarter for the period of the award.
-This timeline/milestone chart should be submitted as a separate attachment as stipulated in "Other Attachments," page 11.
+This timeline/milestone chart should be submitted as a separate attachment as stipulated in "Other Attachments," page 10.

-Capabilities/Competencies
+• Capabilities/Competencies